netscaler/netscaler-k8s-ingress-controller/docs/crds/Listener.md

 This attribute represents the SSL profile for the front-end CS virtual server.

-Following is an example for the `Listener.policies.httpprofil` attribute.
+Following is an example for the `Listener.policies.sslprofile` attribute.
 ```yml
     policies:
      sslprofile: